 An increase in global demand is extending the availability of Japanese whisky.
 You should be able to find bottles of Suntory's Yamazaki, Hibiki, Hakushu, and Toki expressions at well-stocked liquor stores.
 Likewise, good whiskey shops will likely provide some of Nikka's: the Yoichi and Miyagikyo Single Malts, From the Barrel, and the Coffee Grain and Malt Whisky expressions.

-Whiskeys from the other distilleries and more exclusive bottles are challenging, particularly in the U.S. High-end liquor stores may stock them and you can try online whiskey stores like The Whisky Exchange and Masters of Malt.
-However, international shipping regulations change from time to time, so this is not always an option.
+Whiskeys from the other distilleries and more exclusive bottles are challenging, particularly in the U.S. High-end liquor stores may stock them and you can try online whiskey stores.
+However, international shipping regulations change from time to time, so this is not always an option depending on where you live.